Mesure73L/Mesures-Website/README.md

 <!-- hi i saw you were online 47 minutes ago btw my school blocked your website haha it wasn't blocked a week ago

 im still online, idk what to do

--->
+i want to work on the 12oc thing but this morning my computer didn't have internet for some reason so i couldn't commit the code to github

+so i created a testing branch with the partially complete code but i don't remember what i need to put in it -->